‘I thought they were just going to execute me’: American held in Venezuela during Maduro’s last days tells all

 Thinking there was a good chance he would get out of prison before the others, “I started carving the names on soap so I can talk to their families, talk to somebody about getting them out,” Luckey-Lange said.

 About 10 days before his release, US special forces captured Maduro and his wife.
 Luckey-Lange and his fellow inmates at El Rodeo had no idea what happened until days later.
 They got fragments of rumors through a game of prison telephone.
 Cries from people outside on the street suggested something big was afoot.
-Military and prison officials told Luckey-Lange and other inmates that Maduro would return to power, he said, even though the deposed leader was already in custody in New York.
+Venezuelan officials later told Luckey-Lange that Maduro would return to power, he said, even though the deposed leader was already in custody in New York.

 After Maduro’s ouster, the interim Venezuelan government pledged to release political prisoners, including Venezuelans and foreign nationals, without specifying how many or who would be released.
 The Trump administration had publicly pressed for the release of all political prisoners.